 Of all iconic horror franchises, none is quite as quirky and erratic as this one.
 Though the original film, Halloween (1978), is Carpenter’s signature film, it’s the only one in the series he directed.
 He then co-wrote and co-produced a sequel with his collaborator Debra Hill, but their subsequent attempt to keep the series from becoming formulaic would end up sending it meandering off in random, truncated directions.

-As a result, where most horror franchises stick to their main story concept and expand it over time, the Halloween franchise keeps getting lost and restarting itself — hence the shaky continuity of the latest film.
-The only thing we can say for sure about the timeline is that the first two films are paired and occur in sequential order on the very same night.
+As a result, where most horror franchises stick to their main story concept and expand it over time, the Halloween franchise keeps getting lost and restarting itself — hence the shaky continuity of the latest trilogy.
+The only thing we can say for sure about the overall franchise timeline is that the first two films are paired and occur in sequential order on the very same night.
 After that, the franchise goes haywire, spinning through one-offs, sequels, and remakes that perpetually overwrite each other.

 The rules of Michael Myers